 - Roscom data must never be saved to an unencrypted laptop, mobile device or tablet

 - All servers and computers must be protected by approved antivirus software and appropriate firewalling

-The GDPR requires that organisations keep data accurate and limited to only what is necessary.
+The DPA 2018 requires that organisations keep data accurate and limited to only what is necessary.
 Therefore, the following guidelines will be observed:

 - Data will be stored in as few places as possible.
 Employees should not make needless copies of data, particularly if it contains sensitive data

 - Where possible, employees will ensure that data is updated, particularly HR records

 - We will ensure that any personal data held can be easily updated when notified by the data subject

 - Data should be reviewed and checked for accuracy periodically.
 If out of date or no longer required then it should be deleted and disposed of.
 Personal data is not to be stored indefinitely